 OBJECTIVE

-To evaluate the impact of Doubling Farmers’ Income (DFI) interventions of KVK on additional income of farmers in North Karnataka
+To evaluate the impact of Doubling Farmers’ Income (DFI) interventions of KVK on additional income of farmers in North Karnataka.

 2. METHODOLOGY

 The study was conducted in Vijayapura (I & II) and Bagalkot districts of North Karnataka during 2023.
 From each district two talukas were purposively selected based on the availability of highest numbers of farmers who have adopted the technologies promoted by the KVK.
 The KVK Vijayapura (I & II) and KVK Bagalkot had been promoting DFI interventions among all the KVKs.
 Among all the technologies of KVK three important technologies were purposively selected viz., introduction of new varieties (varietal interventions), DFI interventions, farm mechanization.
 A list of beneficiary farmers was obtained from the KVK, Vijayapura (I & II) and Bagalkot.
 The farmers who have adopted pigeon pea technologies varietal interventions, DFI interventions and farm mechanization were selected through purposive random sampling technique at the rate of 40 farmers each KVK namely Vijayapura, Indi and Bagalkot.
 Thus, the total sample size constituted was 120.
 An Ex-post facto research design was adopted for the investigation.
 The data were collected primarily through a pre-tested structured interview schedule.